benkuper/AIR-NativeExtensions/README.md

 This is a minimal setup with all files needed to start a new NativeExtension.
 It contains some scripts i've made to ease the compile and testing of ANE files.

+### AIRBonjour

+This is a mod from opentekhnia's as3Bonjour which allows both browsing for Bonjour / Zeroconf services and registering new services as well.

 ### NativeSerial

 This is a C++/C# extension that let users communicate with Serial COM Ports, like Arduino.